 I’ll use Angry Birds as an example.
 Getting three stars is good, it isn’t excellent.
 If you race through the game and try to achieve three stars you should be able to do that pretty readily.
 But if you go back and play the same scene again, you will find that you can do better, sometimes a lot better.

 Regardless of game mechanics, in the real world, even the smartest people don’t know what excellence looks like.
 Bill Gates did not imagine this Microsoft, nor Steve Jobs this Apple.
 They didn’t imagine the products when they started, or the state of the company.
-Even for the earliest products they under estimated what excellence looked like in terms of quality and sales, design and channel.
-In a climate that thrives on innovation, forecasting the success of anything is a fools errand, because there is not data.
+Even for the earliest products, they underestimated what excellence looked like in terms of quality and sales, design, and channel.
+In a climate that thrives on innovation, forecasting the success of anything is a fool’s errand because there is no data.

 Leading people, or managing them on a path forward through the jungle of uncertainty requires bravery and curiosity.
 Bravery and curiosity, then, are attributes that should top the list for hiring managers.
 When going into the unknown, knowing the wrong things can be almost as dangerous, perhaps more so, than admitting you don’t know and going in with the objective of paying attention to everything.

 Curiosity and bravery keep people going forward even in the unknown, and successful innovations require people who go forward from unknown to learning, from challenge to overcoming obstacles.
 Curious and brave people navigate and survive—and when they come out the other side of the task or project—they will be able to tell you what good looks like.
 Send them in again and they will hunt for excellence.